RocketChat/GSoC-Community-Hub/docs/leaderboard.md

 #Leaderboard Component

 ## Description
-The `Leaderboard` Component is a component the displays the individual contributors to a given organization's repository, ranked by metrics such as number of `mergedPRs` , `openPRs` and `issues`.
+The `Leaderboard` Component is a component displaying the individual contributors to a given organization's repository, ranked by metrics such as number of `mergedPRs` , `openPRs` and `issues`.
 The component is an attempt to gamify contributons to the organization, thereby promoting participation.

 ## Usage